tintin10q/computational-linguistics-summary/Languages/parsing.md

 L is a function that returns the [languages](Languages/Languages.md) from a [grammar](Grammar.md).

 If the parser thinks this is the case we also want a proof or evidence that this is the case.
 This usually takes the form of a [parse tree](parsetree.md).
 So this is a tree to go from the grammar to s!
+But it can also make a [Dependency graph](Dependency%20Parsing.md).

 ![Pasted image 20220314184733](Pasted%20image%2020220314184733.webp)